hl7au/au-fhir-ps/input/pagecontent/general-guidance.md

 - `Composition.section.title` is mandatory and has obligations defined for AU PS Producers and AU PS Consumers
 - `Composition.section.text` is mandatory and has obligations defined for AU PS Producers and AU PS Consumers

-It is recommended that where a producing system intends to populate "additional" sections there is some definition available in a specification describing the intended contents and use of any additional sections.
+It is recommended that where a producing system intends to populate "additional" sections there is some definition available in a specification describing the intended contents and use of these additional sections.

 #### Extensibility – “Additional” Elements
 Specification authors adopting AU PS are encouraged to enable greater interoperability and software re-use by avoiding reductions in an element's cardinality.